wing5wong/artisan-whs-static/source/_extracurricular_activities/cross-country.md

   - role: Teacher in Charge
     name: Mrs Lisa Murphy
 extracurricular_area: Sport
-cost: "WHS Cross Country – No charge.
-WSS Cross Country – approx. $15-$20. "
+cost: WHS Cross Country, no charge.
+WSS Cross Country, $15-$20 (approx)
 ---
 **Structure**
 As well as our annual Cross Country Champs, Whanganui High School students compete and train through the school.
 We have a year-round programme with emphasis on Cross Country and Conditioning during winter and Athletics in summer.
 The Cross Country programme caters for winter sports players.